openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

 ## User Instructions

 ### Step 1: Install the OpenVINO™ Security Add-on (OVSA) Run Time Software
-<b>The Word source file refers to Step 7, but the numbers are missing from the Word file.
-Need to copy/paste the correct steps here</b>
+<strong>The Word source file refers to Step 7, but the numbers are missing from the Word file.
+Need to copy/paste the correct steps here</strong>

 ### Step 2: Create a Key Store
 1. Go to the `Ovsa_tool` directory.